adel-batal/huddlearn/server/README.md

 # TODO

-1. add skills additions

-2. PICTURES
+1. PICTURES

-// 5. in the future it may requre a lots of stuff
+// in the future it may requre more functionality